d3v-t00Lz/pymarshal/README.md

 The only modification required to your class code is to use the `type_assert` functions to assign `__init__` arguments to self variables of the same name.  pymarshal provides the `type_assert` function to both enforce the type, and to unmarshal nested objects.
+Your `__init__` methods should only use simple assignment through the `type_assert` functions.
+If you have a use-case for a constructor that does more than simple assignment, use a separate 'factory' function.

 There is also:
   - `type_assert_iter` for iterables